 It’s also helpful to coat your chocolate chips with a tablespoon or two of flour before adding them to your cake batter.

 Ok, on to the recipe!
-Oh and don’t forget to check out the video after the recipe.
+Oh and don’t forget to check out the video as well.

 - 3 cups all purpose flour